Stefan Banach: World War II

 After the invasion of Poland by Nazi Germany and the Soviet Union, Lwów came under the control of the Soviet Union for almost two years.
 Banach, from 1939 a corresponding member of the Academy of Sciences of Ukraine, and on good terms with Soviet mathematicians, had to promise to learn Ukrainian to be allowed to keep his chair and continue his academic activities.
 In 1940 he was appointed by the Soviets as a member of the Lviv City Council.
 After the German takeover of Lwów in 1941 during Operation Barbarossa, all universities were closed and Banach, along with many colleagues and his son, was employed as a lice feeder at Professor Rudolf Weigl's Typhus Research Institute.
 Employment in Weigl's Institute provided many unemployed university professors and their associates protection from random arrest and deportation to Nazi concentration camps.

 After the Soviet Red Army recaptured Lviv in the Lvov–Sandomierz Offensive of 1944, Banach returned to the university and helped re-establish it after the war years.
 However, because the Soviets were deporting Poles from annexed formerly Polish eastern territories, Banach began preparing to leave the city and settle in Kraków, Poland, where he had been promised a chair at the Jagiellonian University.
 He was also considered a candidate for Minister of Education of Poland.
-In January 1945, he was diagnosed with lung cancer and was permitted to stay in Lwów.
+In January 1945, however, he was diagnosed with lung cancer and was permitted to stay in Lwów.
 He died on 31 August 1945, aged 53.
 His funeral at the Lychakiv Cemetery (Cmentarz Łyczakowski) was attended by hundreds of people.
 His chair at Lwow was subsequently taken up by Wladimir Lewicki.